Lyme disease: Chronic Lyme disease

-The term "chronic Lyme disease" is controversial and not recognized in the medical literature, and most medical authorities advise against long-term antibiotic treatment for Lyme disease.
-Studies have shown that most people diagnosed with "chronic Lyme disease" either have no objective evidence of previous or current infection with B. burgdorferi or are people who should be classified as having post-treatment Lyme disease syndrome (PTLDS), which is defined as continuing or relapsing non-specific symptoms (such as fatigue, musculoskeletal pain, and cognitive complaints) in a person previously treated for Lyme disease.
+The term "chronic Lyme disease" (CLD) is controversially applied to people suffering a range of signs and symptoms attributed to Lyme disease or its treatment.
+CLD is controversial and not recognized in the medical literature, and most medical authorities advise against long-term antibiotic treatment for Lyme disease.
+Studies have shown most people diagnosed with CLD have no objective evidence of previous or current infection with B. burgdorferi, or are people who should be classified as having post-treatment Lyme disease syndrome (PTLDS), which is defined as continuing or relapsing non-specific symptoms (such as fatigue, musculoskeletal pain, and cognitive complaints) in a person previously treated for Lyme disease.

-The 2008 documentary Under Our Skin promoted controversial and unrecognized theories about "chronic Lyme disease".
+The 2008 documentary Under Our Skin promoted controversial and unrecognized theories about CLD.

 Conspiracy theories about origins

 Prolific but unfounded conspiracy theories have alleged that Lyme disease was a biological weapon that originated in the Plum Island laboratory, which is near Old Lyme, Connecticut.
 A 2004 book entitled Lab 257: The Disturbing Story of the Government's Secret Plum Island Germ Laboratory fueled the conspiracy theories.
 Archived specimens show that Lyme disease was endemic well before the establishment of Plum Island laboratory.
 Additionally, Lyme disease was never a topic of research at Plum Island, according to the US Department of Homeland Security and Department of Agriculture.

 In 2024 and 2025, conspiracy theories about the origins of Lyme disease were further spread due to attention from Robert F. Kennedy Jr.